-Objective 3.4 To utilise the WLA LSIF funding to meet stated aims of developing and enhancing up to date technology and work environment in the Health and Social care offer
+Objective 3.4 To utilise the WLA LSIF equipment to meet stated aims of enhancing up to date technology and work environment in the Health and Social care offer

-LSIP project is underway to enhance the teaching facilities; source and engage health sector employers to engage with curriculum design and placements for learners; and staff CPD to upskill in specific areas such as dementia care.
+LSIP project has enhanced the teaching facilities; we will further engage health sector employers with curriculum design and placements for learners; and additional staff CPD to upskill in specific areas such as dementia care.

-The college will establish a state-of-the-art hospital suite which will provide learners with a real working environment to apply their theory into practice, experiment with real case studies, and practice underpinning health and safety procedures.
-The ward will also feature specialist dementia care resources to aid in communication with these patients, with will link to the added units around understanding dementia care.
+The college will use the new hospital suite at Paddington to provide learners with a real working environment to apply their theory into practice, experiment with real case studies, and practice underpinning health and safety procedures.
+The ward features specialist dementia care resources and virtual reality software to engage with patients and link to the added units around understanding dementia care.